Zero waste—diverting waste from the landfill— is critical to solving today's climate crisis.

 Food isn't garbage.
 Learn more about food scraps recycling and what other items go in your Green Bin.

 Make your event more sustainable with our Green Events Planning Guide.
 How will you manage garbage and recycling?
-Hire the City, a business or do it yourself.
+Hire us, a business, or do it yourself.